JaneliaSciComp/xarray-ome-ngff/README.md

 (in progress) This library provides an extension of the OME-NGFF spec, called `OME-NGFF-J`, which adds `axes` and `coordinateTransformations` metadata to datasets inside a group bearing `multiscales` metadata.
 Hopefully future versions of the OME-NGFF spec adopt this convention or a compatible one, and this extension can be absorbed or replaced.

+## How it works
+OME-NGFF metadata is represented as [pydantic](https://docs.pydantic.dev/) models.

 ## Usage

-Generate `multiscales` metadata from a multiscale collection of DataArrays:
+Generate `multiscales` metadata from a multiscale collection of DataArrays.

 ```python
 from xarray import DataArray